Autonomous motion in changing environment, fibrations and reaction mechanisms: The case when variation of external conditions is known in advance

 \subsection{Complexity of the extended motion algorithm}

-\begin{theorem} The extended algorithm $\tilde s$, see (\ref{tildea1}), has complexity equal to the complexity of the initial algorithm $s$, see (\ref{eq:s}).
-Therefore, under the assumption that the motion of external conditions is known in advance, the motion planning problem in the situation with changing external conditions has complexity equal the complexity of the initial problem with stationary external conditions. \end{theorem} \begin{proof} To find the topological complexity of the extended algorithm $\tilde s$, suppose that the initial parametrised algorithm $A$ was continuous on an open subset $U\subset E^2_B$.
-Practically this means that the output of the parametrised algorithm $A$ varies continuously with variations of the input (i.e. the initial and final configurations and the state of the external conditions) while the input remains in $U$.
-From formula (\ref{tildes}) we see that the extended algorithm $\tilde s$ will be continuous on the subset
+\begin{theorem} The extended algorithm $\tilde s$, see (\ref{eq:16d}), has complexity equal to the complexity of the initial algorithm $s$, see (\ref{eq:s}).
+Therefore, under the assumption that the motion of external conditions is known in advance, the motion planning problem in the situation with changing external conditions has complexity equal the complexity of the initial problem with stationary external conditions. \end{theorem} \begin{proof} Suppose that the initial parametrised algorithm $s$ was continuous on an open subset $U\subset E^2_B$.
+Practically this means that the output of the parametrised algorithm $s$ varies continuously with variations of the input (i.e. the initial and final configurations and the state of the external conditions) while the input remains in $U$.
+From formula (\ref{eq:16d}) we see that the extended algorithm $\tilde s$ will be continuous on the subset